 Topic Topic Identify source of information, if different from the one listed.
 Additional Comments 1.
 Staff Resources Is the Community Floodplain Administrator (FPA) or NFIP Coordinator certified?
-Community FPA No Is floodplain management an auxiliary function?
-Community FPA Yes Provide an explanation of NFIP administration services (e.g., permit review, GGIS, education or outreach, inspections, engineering capability) Community FPA Permit review - 3 rd party, zoning officer What are the barriers to running an effective NFIP program in the community, if any?
-Community FPA Population less than 400 2.
-Compliance History Is the community in good standing with the NFIP?
+Community FPA The Floodplain Administrator is not currently certified.
+Is floodplain management an auxiliary function?
+Community FPA Provide an explanation of NFIP administration services (e.g., permit review, GGIS, education or outreach, inspections, engineering capability) Community FPA NFIP administration services include permit review & inspections.
+What are the barriers to running an effective NFIP program in the community, if any?
+Community FPA Funding is a potential barrier.
+Please note - there are only 2 NFIP policies in Wilson Borough.
+2. Compliance History Is the community in good standing with the NFIP?
 State NFIP Coordinator, FEMA NFIP Specialist, or community records Yes Are there any outstanding compliance issues (i.e., current violations)?
-No When was the most recent Community Assistance Visits (CAV) or Community Assistance Contact (CAC)? ?
+There are no outstanding compliance issues.
+When was the most recent Community Assistance Visits (CAV) or Community Assistance Contact (CAC)?
+The date of the most recent CAV or CAC is unknown.
 Is a CAV or CAC scheduled or needed?
-No, No 3.
-Regulation When did the community enter the NFIP?
-NFIP Community Status Book Are the Flood Insurance Rate Maps (FIRMs) digital or paper?
+A CAV is not needed or scheduled due to the vary small area of the Borough physically located in the SFHA.
+3. Regulation When did the community enter the NFIP?
+NFIP Community Status Book 1980 Are the Flood Insurance Rate Maps (FIRMs) digital or paper?
 How are residents assisted with mapping?
-Community FPA Paper Do floodplain regulations meet or exceed FEMA or State minimum requirements?
+Community FPA FIRM's are digital.
+The Borough can search for individual properties by "search by address" on the FEMA website.
+Do floodplain regulations meet or exceed FEMA or State minimum requirements?
 If so, in what ways?
-Community FPA Yes Describe the permitting process Community FPA, State, FEMA NFIP Our zoning officer, etc.
+Community FPA Wilson Borough's floodplain regulations meet FEMA requirements.
+The floodplain ordinance was updated in 2014.
+Describe the permitting process Community FPA, State, FEMA NFIP Permitting is administered through the Borough's Floodplain Administrator.